-To model the probability of SSR locus mutation, we modeled the odds of the observed mutation rate as a function of a baseline mutation rate, the locus length in base pairs, and any coefficients of interest:
+To model the probability of SSR locus mutation, we modeled the odds of the observed mutation rate as a function of a baseline mutation rate, the locus length in bp, and any coefficients of interest:

-$$O{mut} = nO{base} \prod{i} \theta_i$$
+$$O{\text{mut}} = nO{\text{base}} \prod{i} \theta{i}$$

-Where n is the length of the locus in base pairs, O{base} is a 'baseline' per-basepair mutation rate, and each θ_i is a coefficient by which a given parameter i affects the odds of mutation.
+where n is the length of the locus in bp, $O{base}$ is a "baseline" per-bp mutation rate, and each $\theta_i$ is a coefficient by which a given parameter i affects the odds of mutation.

 Modeling was performed with a binomial generalized linear model in R (R Core Team 2020).
-Because no SSR mutations were found in $MSH3^+$ strains, the effects of SSR parameters on mutation rate were modeled using data from $msh3\Delta$ strains only (this should have little or no effect on model parameters, but significantly improves model behavior).
-A model including only a boolean parameter representing long (>7 bp) vs short SSRs (in addition to locus length in base pairs and baseline mutation rate) was used as a null model for calculating the significance of A/T proportion and motif length on SSR mutation rate; to calculate the significance of long vs short SSRs, this model was compared to a null model in which the odds of mutation are determined only by a baseline mutation rate and the length of the locus in basepairs.
-Finally, to calculate the significance and confidence intervals for the effect of the $msh3\Delta$ mutation, we ran the model above on the full dataset, including coefficients for long vs short SSRs (which had the only significant effect on SSR mutation rate) and MSH3 mutation status.
+Because no SSR mutations were found in MSH3+ strains, the effects of SSR parameters on mutation rate were modeled using data from msh3⊿ strains only (this should have little or no effect on model parameters, but significantly improves model behavior).
+A model including only a Boolean parameter representing long (>7 bp) vs short SSRs (in addition to locus length in bp and baseline mutation rate) was used as a null model for calculating the significance of A/T proportion and motif length on SSR mutation rate; to calculate the significance of long vs short SSRs, this model was compared to a null model in which the odds of mutation are determined only by a baseline mutation rate and the length of the locus in bp.
+Finally, to calculate the significance and confidence intervals for the effect of the msh3⊿ mutation, we ran the model above on the full dataset, including coefficients for long vs short SSRs (which had the only significant effect on SSR mutation rate) and MSH3 mutation status.